 How come nobody else was talking about this?

-I wondered... does no one else struggle emotionally or mentally when thinking about or practicing a restrictive diet -- even if that diet is for allergies or physical health?
+I wondered... does no one else struggle emotionally or mentally when thinking about or practicing a restrictive diet -- even if that diet is for our physical health?

 After a quick temper tantrum about the injustice of it all, I decided I couldn't actually be alone in these questions... and that I would take on the challenge to find an answer myself.